-Past roles include Sister Rose (Dead Man Walking) and cover Chief Hen and Jay (The Cunning Little Vixen) at Welsh National Opera, Miss Wordsworth (Albert Herring) and Casilda (The Gondoliers) at RWCMD and Atalanta (Xerxes) with Hampstead Garden Opera.
+Rosie made her Welsh National Opera debut in 2019 as Sister Rose (Dead Man Walking), conducted by Karen Kamensek.
+She returned to cover the Chief Hen and Jay in Sir David Pountney’s renowned production of The Cunning Little Vixen.
+Other roles have included Miss Wordsworth (Albert Herring) and Casilda (The Gondoliers) at RWCMD and Atalanta (Xerxes) with Hampstead Garden Opera, conducted by Richard Hetherington.

-Opera excerpt performances include Magda (La Rondine), Susanna (Le nozze di Figaro), Marzelline (Fidelio), Magda Sorel (The Consul), Carolina (Il matrimonio segreto), Governess (Turn of the Screw), and Ginevra (Ariodante) with RWCMD.
+Rosie has had the pleasure of performing in opera scenes with the WNO orchestra on two occasions, as Magda (La Rondine), conducted by Carlo Rizzi, and Despina (Cosi fan tutte), conducted by James Southall.
+Other opera scenes at RWCMD include Susanna (Le nozze di Figaro), Marzelline (Fidelio), Magda Sorel (The Consul), Carolina (Il matrimonio segreto), Governess (The Turn of the Screw), and Ginevra (Ariodante) with RWCMD.